 Change up the spices: Use ginger, cinnamon and nutmeg instead of the rosemary and thyme for a warm, mellow variation.

 Make it vegetarian: Use vegetable stock instead of chicken broth.

-Store your low carb butternut squash soup in the fridge for up to 3 days.
+Store in the fridge in an airtight container for up to 3 days.
 Alternatively, you can freeze butternut squash soup for up to 6 months.

 Tried this recipe?
 Give it a star rating below!

-- 3 tbsp butter ghee or olive oil
+- 3 tablespoon butter ghee or olive oil

 - 2 medium celery stalks 80g / 2.8oz